Perl/PPCs/ppcs/ppcTODO-attributes-v2.md

 Attribute definitions need to be SVs in order to live in the lexical pad.
 There is currently no suitable SV type for this, so one will have to be created.
 Will it be specific to attributes, or would one type of SV suffice to be shared by various other possible future use-cases of C-level entities visible in the lexical pad, while not intended to be visible to actual perl code as first-class values directly?

-### Passing Attribute Definition SV into the Callback

-It may be the case that at import time, extra information is attached to the (unique) SV that gets imported into the caller's scope, which is intended for inspection by the attribute callback.
-Perhaps it makes sense to pass in the definition's SV as another argument to the callback function.

 ### Passing Lexical Target Information

 It would first appear that lexical variables and subroutine parameters can be represented by their PADNAME structure, but notably the padname itself does not actually store the pad offset of the named entity.
 Perhaps the target argument for these should just be the pad offset of the target entity, leaving the invoked callback to find the offset in the compliing pad itself?